k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Upgrade/Fabric_Space_Upgrade.md

 8. **Cluster Health:** Ensure the overall health of the Kubernetes cluster is good, and there are no node issues, resource shortages, or other factors that could affect the deployment.

-9. **Contact Support:** If issues persist, consider reaching out to support with the relevant logs, steps taken, and any specific errors encountered.
+9. **Contact Support:** If issues persist, please contact support with the relevant logs, steps taken, and any specific errors encountered.

 ---